NAME READY STATUS RESTARTS AGE

 # api-7d8f9c-xk2p9 0/1 CrashLoopBackOff 14 22m

 A restart count of 14 in 22 minutes tells you the crash is fast and consistent, not intermittent.
 That points to a startup failure rather than a runtime bug.
+Low restart counts (1–3) with longer intervals suggest a runtime fault that only triggers under certain conditions.

 Step 2: Read the Previous Container's Logs